mohamedamiin1/Heart-Disease-Prediction-System/README.md

 - Data import and analysis with plots to understand the data
 - Generation of dummy variables for categorical features
 - Scaling of other features
-- GUI uses of six machine learning algorithms:
+- Streamlit and GUI uses of six machine learning algorithms:
 -	Logistic Regression
 -	Support Vector Classifier (SVC)
 -	K-Nearest Neighbors (KNN) Classifier
 -	Decision Tree Classifier
 -	Gradient Boosting Classifier
 -	Random Forest Classifier
-- Streamlit uses of six machine learning algorithms:
--	Logistic Regression
 - Improvement of model scores by varying parameters

 Technical Details: